progressive-instruments/phrasa-docs/docs/getting_started.md

 The `use` expressions import the entire content of an external .motif file.

-In the motif files we created 3 branches: `cymbles`, `kicks` and `bass`.
+In the motif files we created 3 branches: `cymbals`, `kicks` and `bass`.
 A branch is a new phrase derived from the context of it's parent phrase, taking it's own path with it's own inner phrases, sequences and other things.
 It gives you the freedom to create multiple parallel structures and define events within each of them.